kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 > An exercise in self-reflection that helps you clear the cobwebs of noisy, external goals and current distractions, and revisit or uncover the real themes & core values that drive & inspire you. **Also known as spring-cleaning for the soul.**

-I find this exercise helpful, because the [“zombie-mode”](/posts/avoiding-zombie-apocalypse/) switches on at some point and its very hard to notice “when” that happens.
+I find this exercise helpful, because the [“zombie-mode”](/posts/avoiding-zombie-apocalypse/) switches on at some point, and it's very hard to notice “when” that happens.
 A good indication.

 ### The structure